 Though it’s often overshadowed by its neighbor to the south, New York, historic Boston may in fact be the perfect place to spend the holiday season.
 Perched on the shores of Boston Harbor in eastern Massachusetts, this New England town has beautiful ivy-strewn architecture, a frosty snowy climate, and excellent food – basically, all the trappings you could possibly want in a perfect holiday destination.

-Whether you’re more into music, dancing, skating, or even a dinner cruise, you’re bound to find something fun to do on a winter vacation here.
-If you’ve never been before, or just need some new inspiration, here are some ideas for fun activities to enjoy with friends and family this December in Boston.
+Whether you’re into music, dancing, skating, or a dinner cruise, you’ll find plenty of things to do in Boston in December.
+For first-timers and seasoned visitors alike, here are some fun activities to enjoy with friends and family this winter.

 See Blink! at Faneuil Marketplace

-This year, Blink! kicks off on December 1st, with the Big Tree lighting festivities that begin around 7 PM.
-If you don’t want to brave the cold to attend, you can catch all of the action from the comfort of your own living room or hotel, as the ceremonies will be broadcast on CBS Boston WBZ-TV beginning at 7:30 PM.
+This year, Blink! kicks off on November 26th, with the Big Tree lighting festivities that begin around 4 PM.
+If you don’t want to brave the cold to attend, you can catch all of the action from the comfort of your own living room or hotel, as the ceremonies will be broadcast on CBS Boston’s WBZ-TV.

 Stroll through Quincy Market